Muratura43/IpcProtocol.Core/README.md

     Payload = null
 }).SetCallback((e) =>
 {
-    Console.WriteLine("Callback: " + e.Command);
+    // Set a callback message to be sent to the original caller Console.WriteLine("Callback: " + e.Command);
 });
 ```

 ## Note:
-In order to integrate with the Node.js solution [ipc-protocol](https://github.com/Muratura43/ipc-protocol), you need to use the encodingEnum: ProtocolEncoding.UTF8
+- In order to integrate with the Node.js solution [ipc-protocol](https://github.com/Muratura43/ipc-protocol), you need to use the encodingEnum: ProtocolEncoding.UTF8
-In order to integrate with the dot net core solution, you need to use the encodingEnum: ProtocolEncoding.Base64
+- In order to integrate with the dot net core solution, you need to use the encodingEnum: ProtocolEncoding.Base64
-The encryption parameter is an optional interface that cand be passed in order to encrypt your messaged (the implementation must be provided in your solution)
+- The encryption parameter is an optional interface that cand be passed in order to encrypt your messaged (the implementation must be provided in your solution)